-- When there is an unforeseen closure of the region we do refund entire amount the tour deposit with deduction of the bank service charge.
-But it is good have it covered.
+- When there is an unexpected closure of the region, we do refund entire amount the tour deposit with a deduction of the bank service charge.
+But it is good to have it covered.

-- Medical facilities below your home standard and it also good have emergency medical evacuation to high quality hospital as where is highly recommend.
+- Medical facilities below your home standard and it also right have emergency medical evacuation to the high-quality hospital as where is highly recommend.

 62. Do dress modestly among Tibetans

-We are very modest people and we really like if visitor would be respectful to be well covered up.
-Specially if you are visiting the monastery and spiritual places and at the presence of monks and nun.
+We are very modest people, and we like if a visitor would be respectful to be well covered up.
+Especially if you are visiting the monastery, spiritual places and at the presence of monks and nun.
 Save the sexy off the shoulder, tight, no shirt, low cut, short dresses, short shorts, mid-riff baring stuff for another part of your trip.

 63. Do show respect for the elderly in Tibet

 In our society, elderly are the boss.
 We treat them with respect.
-While we eat we serve them first, offering them seat, and assisting them when ever need.
-We believe by treating them nicely will get us a lots of blessing.
+While we eat, we serve them first, offering them the seat, and assisting them whenever need.
+We believe by treating them good will get us a lot of blessing.

 64. Don’t miss the koras

-Kora means circumambulation of the holy places, that could be entire village or town, temple, monastery and entire mount in case of Mount Kailash.
+Kora means circumambulation of the holy places which could be entire village or town, temple, monastery and whole mount in case of Mount Kailash.
 It is a great way to experience Tibet is to walk the koras around holy sites as Tibetans do.

 65. Do donate to schools or small monasteries/nunneries instead of giving to beggars

-doing a charitable works is very much encourage, but we believe it should create negative impact to your society.
-Instead you can buy stationary and warm cloth for children in the remote region and Donate it to the schools
+Doing charitable work is very much encourage, but we believe it should create negative impact to your society.
+Instead, you can buy stationary and warm cloth for children in the remote region and Donate it to the schools

 66. Do consider giving offerings to pilgrims

 One exception to the above thought is to donate to pilgrims.
-Another culture for Tibetan buddhist is to understand a prostration journey to Lhasa and Mount Kailash.
-You can donate them with any thing from food to medicine and Alms for them to buy their requirements.
+Another culture for Tibetan Buddhist is to understand a prostration journey to Lhasa and Mount Kailash.
+You can donate them to anything from food to medicine and Alms for them to buy their requirements.
 Check with your guide if you want to give to these people.

 67. Do consider leaving a small cash offering on altars at monasteries

-Its a common sight to see Local Tibetans to leave offering on the Altar.
-Doing this specially at the remote monastery and temples are very helpful.
-You can also buy surviniors from Monastery shops.
+It’s a common sight to see Local Tibetans leave offering on the Altar.
+Doing this especially at the remote monastery and temples are very helpful.
+You can also buy survivors from Monastery shops.

 68. Buy from Tibetan shops

-anything you may need to buy from drinking waters to thangkhas.
-Please buy it from Local Tibetan shops. there are lots of Tibetan businesses where ever you go in Tibet.
+Anything you may need to buy from drinking waters to thangka.
+Please purchase it from Local Tibetan shops.
+There are lots of Tibetan businesses where ever you go in Tibet.

 67. be ecological conscious when buying products

-think twice before you buy anything in Tibet.
-Specially the products of endangered animals and plants.
-Consider buying product with less plastic cover.
+Think twice before you buy anything in Tibet.
+Especially the products of endangered animals and plants.
+Consider purchase product with less plastic cover.

 68. Do offer gifts and tips during your visit to Tibetan family home

-During our trip you will visit the Tibetan family home near Lhasa and there is lots of good opportunity to visit local private home during your Tibet travel.
+During our trip, you will visit the Tibetan family home near Lhasa, and there is lots of reasonable opportunity to visit local private home during your Tibet travel.
 Do offer some gifts and tips to thank them.
-Many Tibetans a very generous and hospitable.
-Yet they really admire the gift they receive from International visitor.
+Many Tibetan are very generous and hospitable.
+They admire the gift they receive from the International visitor.